 The first phase of proposed development work includes both dewatering and refurbishment of the existing decline, which accesses mineralization targeted for development in the initial years of the proposed mine plan in the 2015 PEA.
 The Company has previously conducted water inflow studies and has a renewed dewatering license first obtained in 2011.
-Work will also focus on the clearing and earthworks of the proposed processing plant area and the tailings storage facility area in preparation for proposed construction activities.
-Additional metallurgical and tailings testwork is also being undertaken to ensure the maximum possible gold recoveries are returned from the processing of the ore.
+Work will also focus on the further clearing and earthworks of the proposed processing plant area and the tailings storage facility area in preparation for proposed construction activities.